-GLIC intends to file any balance of the amounts requested but not approved on any rate increase filings made in Maryland.
+GLIC intends to file any balance of the amounts requested in the current filing but not approved.
+In 2023, GLIC intends to file 76% for policies with lifetime benefits and 51% for policies with limited benefits, in addition to any balance of the amounts requested but not approved on any rate increase filings made in Maryland.
 The rate increase amounts to request in future filings pursuant to the Multi-Year Rate Action Plan are subject to change based on experience updates.